connervieira/Predator/DOCUMENTATION.md

 This is the installation process for Predator and all of it's dependencies.
 This process is written assuming you're running a distribution of GNU/Linux, but it's theoretically possible to get Predator to function on MacOS as well.

-1. Install OpenALPR
+1. Install the required Python packages.
+    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3`
+    - When tested on a Raspberry Pi 3, this step occasionally caused some issues.
+If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
+        - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
+2. Optionally, install OpenALPR (Recommended)
     - Since Predator depends on OpenALPR as the core of its license plate recognition, you'll need to install it for it to work properly.
+    - If you don't install OpenALPR, Predator will encounter errors while operating in modes that require license plate reading.
     - You can learn about the OpenALPR installation process at <https://github.com/openalpr/openalpr>
     - After installing, you should be able to run OpenALPR using the `alpr` command.
 If not, Predator won't be able to run OpenALPR, and will fail to analyze license plates.
-2. Install FFMPEG
+3. Optionally, install FFMPEG (Recommended)
     - Predator uses FFMPEG to process videos.
+    - If you don't install FFMPEG, Predator will encounter errors while operating in modes that require video processing.
     - You can install FFMPEG using the following command on a Debian based Linux machine: `sudo apt-get install ffmpeg`
-3. Install FSWebcam
+4. Optionally, install FSWebcam (Recommended)
-    - Predator uses FSWebcam to access cameras when using real-time mode and dash-cam mode.
+    - Predator uses FSWebcam to access connected cameras.
+    - If you don't install FSWebcam, Predator will encounter errors while operating in modes that require accessing USB cameras.
     - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
-4. Install ImageMagick
+5. Optionally, install ImageMagick (Recommended)
     - Predator uses ImageMagick to manipulate still frames of video.
+    - If you don't install ImageMagick, Predator will encounter errors while operating in modes that require image processing.
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
-5. Install the required Python packages.
-    - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3`
-    - When tested on a Raspberry Pi 3, this step occasionally caused some issues.
-If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
-        - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
-6. Optionally, install the `mpg321` package.
+6. Optionally, install MPG321
     - Predator requires MPG321 in order to play audio effects for alerts.
+    - If you don't install MPG321, Predator will encounter errors when audio alerts are enabled in the configuration.
     - You can install MPG321 using the following command on a Debian based Linux machine: `sudo apt-get install mpg321`
-7. Optionally, install `GPSD`
+7. Optionally, install GPSD
     - GPSD is required for Predator to receive GPS data.
+    - If you don't install GPSD, Predator will encounter errors when GPS features are enabled in the configuration.
     - You can install GPSD using this command on a Debian based Linux machine: `sudo apt-get install gpsd gpsd-clients`
     - It may also be necessary to start GPSD.
 You can test to see if GPSD is working properly using the `cgps` command.
-8. Optionally, install software to remotely manage Predator.
+8. Optionally, install RaspAP
-    - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
+    - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) (or similar program) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.
     - If you already have an access point installed in the same area as Predator, you can simply connect Predator to it, and use SSH on a separate device to access the instance remotely.
 9. Download Predator.